exakat/php-dictionary/dictionary.rst

    try {
    	eval (' A A ');
    } catch (ParseError $e) {
-   	echo This is not PHP code;
+   	echo "This is not PHP code";
    }

    ?>